adem4ik/qfusion_ideas/README.md

 * Restore Flag-carrier's HP, only when he not gets damaged
 * Flag carrier indicator is visible for anyone and through the walls

-### TDM
-* Scorboard needs more investigation as there are possible miscalculations of score/net

 ## UI/HUD
 * Frag stemp like in volleyball for duels/tdm, place needs more investigation
 * Leader score in DM/FFA on HUD